- Sayanti Bhattacharya MD

-It is well known that physical activity is good for your physical and mental health.
+Physical activity is good for your physical and mental health.
 Vigorous physical activity can boost self-confidence, create a sense of well-being and improve sexual health.
-Symptoms of mild to moderate depression and anxiety have improved with physical activity and exercise, as shown in some studies.
+Mild to moderate depression and anxiety can improve with physical activity and exercise.

-Spending time in nature improves psychological health and well-being too.
-Feeling connected to nature can improve a sense of satisfaction with oneself, with life and lead to better self-esteem.
-This connection to nature is referred to as ‘Nature Relatedness’.
+Spending time in nature improves mental health and well-being as well.
+Feeling connected to nature can help feel more satisfied with yourself, with life and improve self-esteem.
+This connection to nature is called ‘Nature Relatedness’.
 Even a view of plants and trees from your window can have a positive effect on mental health.

 Physical activity and spending time in nature are independently good for your mental health.
-When physical activity happens in natural environments, the effects are additive.
-Significant improvements in mood, attention and cognition have been documented.
-People who walk in the presence of nature were noted to have greater benefits in mood, cognition and stress reduction than those who took walks in urban areas.
+When physical activity happens in natural environments-the effects are impressive.
+Significant improvements in mood, in attention and in cognition have been noted.
+People who walk outside in the presence of nature have greater improvements in mood, cognition and more stress reduction than those who walk in more urban surroundings.

-Next time you plan to take a walk, try to go to a nearby park or trail.
+Next time you plan to take a walk, consider going to a nearby park or trail.
+Try eating lunch outside.
 Gardening is a wonderful way to spend time outdoors and get exercise.
 Brighten up your living spaces with some indoor plants.

 Live well and stay healthy.